PsiBorg

 AMQP is an open standard publish/subscribe type protocol that originated in 2003 and has its roots in the financial services sector.
 While it has gained some ground within information communication technology, its use is still quite limited in the IoT industry.
 The AMQP specification describes such features as message orientation, queuing, routing (including point-to-point and publish-and-subscribe), reliability and security.
 Probably the greatest benefit of AMQP is its robust communications model.
 AMQP can guarantee complete transactions — which, although useful, is not always something that the IoT applications require.

-The differentiating factor between a smart device from its ordinary counterpart is that while the latter stays mute in case of a breakdown, the former is able to talk to other devices (and not only the ones of the same type) if it encounters any problems and, if need be, to communicate the failure to the user or automatically call for help.
-But every such instance of interaction is only possible when there is a medium of communication, a common ‘language’ that all the devices in a given IoT ecosystem would share and be able to use.
+The differentiating factor between a smart device from its ordinary counterpart is that while the latter stays mute in case of a breakdown.
+The former is able to talk to other devices (and not only the ones of the same type) if it encounters any problems.
+And if need be, communicate the failure to the user or automatically call for help.
+But every such instance of interaction is only possible when there is a medium of communication, a common “language” that all the devices in a given IoT ecosystem would share and be able to use.

 Within the Internet of Things, the medium is provided by the IoT protocols: either the Internet protocols already long in use, or the IoT protocols specially developed for connected device communication.